 Be Flexible (Literally!)

 Have you stretched yourself lately?
-Alexander says that people with disabilities often have to find ways to adapt in many aspects of life, including sex.
-If you’re an able-bodied person, you might have to stretch a little — sometimes literally — to discovery the best techniques and positions for enjoying satisfying sex.
+Alexander says that people with disabilities often have to find ways to adapt to many aspects of life, including sex.
+If you’re an able-bodied person, you might have to stretch a little — sometimes literally — to discover the best techniques and positions for enjoying satisfying sex.